-- The Post-Discharge Short-Term Follow-Up projects improved patients' knowledge of their medications and their ability to take medications as prescribed by their physicians, ensured that they understood discharge instructions, and that they had scheduled follow-up visits. - All five Post-Discharge Short-Term Follow-Up projects decreased hospital readmissions within 30 days of discharge for at least one of the diagnoses targeted.
-Butte's heart failure patients were the only group of patients whose 30-day readmission rate exceeded the partner hospital's historical all-cause readmission rate. - The Post-Discharge Short-Term Follow-Up projects avoided \$1.3 million in potential costs for payers (primarily Medicare and Medi-Cal) and hospitals due to reductions in readmissions within 30 days of discharge.
+- The Post-Discharge Short-Term Follow-Up projects improved patients' ability to take medications as prescribed by their physicians, ensured that they understood discharge instructions and that they had scheduled follow-up visits. - All five Post-Discharge Short-Term Follow-Up projects decreased hospital readmissions within 30 days of discharge for at least one of the diagnoses targeted.
+Butte's heart failure patients were the only group of patients whose 30-day readmission rate exceeded the partner hospital's historical all-cause readmission rate. - The Post-Discharge Short-Term Follow-Up projects avoided \$1.4 million in potential costs for payers (primarily Medicare and Medi-Cal) and hospitals due to reductions in readmissions within 30 days of discharge.
 Participating hospitals also reduced their risk of incurring Medicare penalties for excessive readmissions.

-- Community paramedics assisted patients in obtaining mental health services, substance use disorder treatment, housing and other nonemergency services that address the physical, psychological and social needs that led to their frequent EMS use. - San Diego's and Alameda's have achieved substantial reductions in the number of 911 calls, ambulance transports and ED visits among enrolled patients. - San Diego's and Alameda's projects avoided an estimated \$647,752 in potential costs for payers by reducing 911 calls, ambulance transports and ED visits.
+- Community paramedics assisted patients in obtaining mental health services, substance use disorder treatment, housing, and other nonemergency services that address the physical, psychological and social needs that led to their frequent EMS use. - The Frequent EMS User projects have achieved substantial reductions in the number of 911 calls, ambulance transports and ED visits among enrolled patients. - Alameda's, San Diego's, and San Francisco's projects avoided substantial potential costs for payers by reducing 911 calls, ambulance transports and ED visits.
 San Diego's and San Francisco's projects also potentially decreased the amount of uncompensated care furnished by ambulance providers and EDs because large percentages of the patients enrolled in these projects were uninsured.